MacawNL/MvvmQuickCross/Readme.md

 5. Optionally some lines starting with ` * `
 6. A line ending with  ` */`

-Currently the template name can be **view** or **viewmodel**.
+Currently the template name can be `view` or `viewmodel`.

 ## Code Snippets ##
-When you run the Install-Mvvm command, the C# code snippets file **MvvmQuickCross\Templates\MvvmQuickCross.snippet** is added to your class library project.
+When you run the Install-Mvvm command, the C# code snippets file `MvvmQuickCross\Templates\MvvmQuickCross.snippet` is added to your class library project.
 When you import this snippets file into Visual Studio with the Code Snippets Manager (see [how](http://msdn.microsoft.com/en-us/library/ms165394\(v=vs.110\).aspx)), the code snippets described below become available for coding viewmodels.

 Note that the code snippets and their parameters have intellisense when you invoke them in the Visual Studio C# editor.

-To instantiate a code snippet, place your cursor on an empty line in the "**Data-bindable properties and commands**" region of a viewmodel class .cs file, type the code snippet shortcut (e.g. propdb1), and press Tab twice.
+To instantiate a code snippet, place your cursor on an empty line in the "`#Data-bindable properties and commands`" region of a viewmodel class .cs file, type the code snippet shortcut (e.g. propdb1), and press Tab twice.
 Now you can enter the parameters of the code snippet (press Tab to cycle through all parameters).
 Press Enter to complete the snippet instance.

 ### propdb1 ###
 Adds a one-way data-bindable property to a Viewmodel.
 You can specify the property type and name.
 ### propdbcol ###
-Adds a one-way data-bindable collection property, a corresponding **(name)HasItems** property and an **Update(name)HasItems()** method to a Viewmodel.
-You can specify the generic collection type (e.g. **ObservableCollection** or **List**), the collection element type and the property name.
+Adds a one-way data-bindable collection property, a corresponding `(name)HasItems` property and an `Update(name)HasItems()` method to a Viewmodel.
+You can specify the generic collection type (e.g. `ObservableCollection` or `List`), the collection element type and the property name.

 If you want specific UI elements in your view to only be visible when the collection has elements (e.g. a list of error messages), you can use the HasItems property to bind to the visibility of those UI elements.
 In that case, you should also call the UpdateHasItems() method after you have added or removed items (this is necessary even if this is an ObservableCollection).

-**Note** that if you suffix a collection property name with **"List"**, you can benefit from data binding naming conventions in Android.
+**Note** that if you suffix a collection property name with **"List"**, you can benefit from the [list data binding naming convention in Android](#list-itemssource).

 ### propdb2 ###
 Adds a two-way data-bindable property to a Viewmodel.
 You can specify the property type and name.
 ### propdb2c ###
-Adds a two-way data-bindable property and a **On(name)Changed()** method for custom setter code to a Viewmodel.
+Adds a two-way data-bindable property and a `On(name)Changed()` method for custom setter code to a Viewmodel.
 You can specify the property type and name.
 ### cmd ###
 Adds a data-bindable command to a Viewmodel.
 You can specify the command name, which will be suffixed with **"Command"**.
 ### cmdp ###